 First, each group submits 3 copies of a written report, in the form of a design proposal that could be used by a manufacturer as the basis for a marketable product, or by an engineer as the basis for a new process.
 The final report must be written as a team project, with the primary author of each section identified.
 The reports should be word-processed and you should allow between 1,000 - 3,000 words (and \leq 12 figures absolute maximum) per team member.
 Your report should be written in such a way that it can undergo initial evaluation in half an hour.
-Appendix G contains the marking scheme used to assess Team Design Projects in 2016-17.
+Appendix G contains the marking scheme used to assess Team Design Projects in 2017-18.

-Second, each group is required to make a professional standard presentation (involving all the team members) to members of staff.
-Your attitude should regard them as potential board members, i.e. intelligent and influential people(!) whom you wish to convince, but who do not know as much as you do about your specialism.
+Second, each group is required to make a professional standard presentation (involving all the team members) to members of staff including the TDP Examiners.
+Your attitude should regard them as potential board members such as the Chief Engineer and Finance Director, i.e. intelligent and influential people whom you wish to convince of the merits of your product, but who do not know as much as you do about your specialism.
 You should expect to limit your presentation to twenty minutes, including coping with interruptions.
 There will be 10 minutes allocated to questions from the staff afterwards.